OMTEX AD 2

 Revaluation

-The process of re-calculating the value of a company's assets and liabilities, usually when a new partner joins or an old one leaves.
+Recalculating the value of assets and liabilities to find out their current worth, usually done when a partner joins or leaves.

 Goodwill